 Object-Oriented Database (Components, Advantages & Disadvantages)

-An object-oriented database is a type of database that is based on the principles of object-oriented programming (OOP).
-In an object-oriented database, data is organized and stored as objects, which are self-contained units that contain both data and the operations or methods that can be performed on that data.
-This allows for the efficient representation and management of complex data structures and relationships.
+An object-oriented database is based on the principles of object-oriented programming (OOP).
+In an object-oriented database, data is organized and stored as objects.
+Objects are self-contained units that contain both data and the operations or methods that can be performed on that data.
+It helps in efficient representation and management of complex data structures and relationships.

 Components of Object-Oriented Database Model